-Particulate organic matter (POM) is composed of a variety of macromolecules and aggregates, whose dimension ranges, arbitrarily, between 0.45-1 μm and 200 μm.
-POM hosts detrital matter as well as living organisms.
-Ice-algae, phytoplankton, nano- and microzooplancton, and mesozooplancton-derived particles are included in POM.
-The presence of phytoplanktonic organisms inside the POM necessitates that its primary ecological role is the foraging of the trophic web in the open sea, where benthic primary production does not occur.
-On the other hand, the detrital and the heterotrophic microbial components of the POM highlight the fact that this dimensional fraction also has a role in recycling the elements.
-In addition, POM enters the fluxes of C to the deep waters, taking part to the biological pump that regulates C concentrations in the hydrosphere and atmosphere (Fonda Umani et al., 2002).
-In the Antarctic Ocean the quantitative features of the POM have been extensively studied (especially chlorophyll-a, particulate organic carbon - POC - and particulate nitrogen - PN) (Smith et al., 2000; Smith and Asper, 2001), while detailed information on its trophic features is rather scarce.
-The trophic quality of POM may be studied by means of proxies of its nutritional value.
-The ratios that are commonly used to infer the trophic value of the POM (for instance the POC/PN ratio and the POC/chlorophyll-a ratio) may be implemented by analyses focusing on its caloric content and on the hydrolysable fractions of the POM (Fabiano et al. 1993; Fabiano and Pusceddu, 1998; Misic and Covazzi Harriague, 2008; Kim et al., 2014).
-The caloric content expresses the actual value of the POM in energy terms.
-In this case, different biochemical features generate quantitatively different trophic values for the POM.
-For the hydrolysable fraction, biomimetic assays have been developed to evaluate the fraction that may be rapidly hydrolysed by the enzymes commonly found in the environment, to calculate the actual fraction of the POM that is bioavailable to consumers.
+55 In the Antarctic Ocean, the quantitative features of the POM have been extensively studied (especially 56 chlorophyll-a, particulate organic carbon - POC - and particulate organic nitrogen - PON) (Smith et al., 2000; 57 Smith and Asper, 2001), while detailed information on its lability is rather scarce.
+The POM may be studied 58 by means of proxies of its nutritional value.
+The ratios that are commonly used to infer the value of the 59 POM as trophic resource (for instance the POC/PON ratio and the POC/chlorophyll-a ratio) may be 60 implemented by analyses focusing on its caloric content and on the hydrolysable fractions of the POM 61 (Fabiano et al. 1993; Fabiano and Pusceddu, 1998; Misic and Covazzi Harriague, 2008; Kim et al., 2014).
+The 62 caloric content expresses the actual value of the POM in energy terms.
+In this case, different biochemical 63 features generate quantitatively different energy values for the POM.
+For the hydrolysable fraction, 64 biomimetic assays have been developed to evaluate the fraction that may be rapidly hydrolysed by the 65 enzymes commonly found in the environment, to calculate the actual fraction of the POM that is bioavailable to consumers.
 This approach by-passes the uncertainty of bulk-related analyses (such as POC).
 In fact, the chemical form of the food supply achieves a high relevance for an efficient biological exploitation.
 The biomimetic assay allows for the possibility that some compounds may be biochemically refractory to consumption, or physically enclosed in low-lability materials that isolate them from consumers.